 Broadly speaking, the economic impact is calculated taking into account net losses (like in the fish industry), medical expenses, low productivity, monitoring and solutions costs as a way of comparison respect to a scenario without HAB.
 The before mentioned examples make clear that investing in the mitigation and control of algal blooms is a decision based on founded reasons.
 Being aware of the detrimental consequences and yet overlook the problem is not an option.

 Innovation and action

-Fortunately there are mechanism to cope with HAB, depending on the problem to be solved or at the stage of its development.
-Techniques to regulate the provision of fertilizers into water is a way to attack the effects from the beginning, but it demands an extensive planning and strong government-level commitments of far-reaching impacts.
+Fortunately, there are mechanisms to cope with HAB, depending on the problem to be solved or at the stage of its development.
+Techniques to regulate the provision of fertilizers into water are a way to attack the effects from the beginning, but it demands extensive planning and strong government-level commitments of far-reaching impacts.

-Ultrasound has proved to be an effective method to address specific cases of algae blooms in large bodies of water, and serving as tool for early detection of algae that allows a preventive rather than a reactive treatment.
-The use of ultrasonic technologies has been expanding according the global trend of replacing chemical by physical methods in water treatment to lessen the environmental impact, and following the path of sustainability, an ever-increasing challenge for the mankind.
+Ultrasound has proved to be an effective method to address specific cases of algae blooms in large bodies of water and serving as a tool for early detection of algae that allows a preventive rather than a reactive treatment.
+The use of ultrasonic technologies has been expanding according to the global trend of replacing chemicals with physical methods in water treatment to lessen the environmental impact, and following the path of sustainability, an ever-increasing challenge for mankind.